hernantz/blog/content/one-configpy-to-config-all.md

 PLUGINS = config['BASE_PLUGINS'] + config['EXTRA_PLUGINS']
 ```

-which gets its config from a local ini file for example:
+Which gets its config from a local ini file for example:

 ```ini
 # /etc/app/config.ini for everyone